termiNus Developer Guide

 There are 5 fields stored for each Book:

-2. Whether the Book has been returned or not (1 for returned, 0 for not returned)
+Bookhas been returned or not (1 for returned, 0 for not returned) - Name/Description of the

 All the fields are separated by | with a leading and a trailing space.
 Each Book is stored as one line.